Execute

 See Virtual Paths & Job I/O for details on

-prefixes and defining output paramenters likedisp
+pathprefixes and defining output paramenters likedisp,space,dcb, andkeep.

 JCL generation context

-When Grace generates JCL for an execute job (either using its internal template or a user-provided jcl: file://
+When Grace generates JCL for an execute job (either using its internal template or a user-provided jcl: file:// template), the following specific data is made available, in addition to common job data and resolved I/O:

 Refer to the JCL Templating Guide for a full list of variables available in JCL templates.